ovh/docs/pages/storage_and_backup/object_storage/s3_location/guide.en-gb.md

 ### Endpoint retrocompatibility

-The legacy `https://s3.<region>.perf.cloud.ovh.net` endpoint will still be maintained for retrocompatibility purpose and all S3 API operations will still be supported.
+The legacy endpoint `https://s3.<region>.perf.cloud.ovh.net` will still be maintained for retrocompatibility purposes and all S3 API operations will still be supported.
 However, please note that this endpoint will automatically enforce the High Performance storage class of object upload operations.

 ## Object Storage Swift